 Stage 3A

 The cancer has spread into the lower part of the vagina.

 Stage 3B

 The cancer has spread to the pelvic wall, or is pressing on the tubes that carry urine (pee) from the kidneys to the bladder (ureters).
 If the tumour is pressing on a ureter, urine may build up in the kidney.

 Stage 3C

 The cancer has spread to nearby lymph nodes.

 Stage 3C1

 The cancer has spread to lymph nodes in the pelvis.

 Stage 3C2

 The cancer has spread to lymph nodes above the pelvis, called the para-aortic lymph nodes.

 Cervical cancer stage 4

 The cancer has spread to the bladder or bowel or beyond the pelvic area.

 Stage 4 can be divided into the following.

 Stage 4A The cancer has spread to nearby organs, such as the bladder and bowel.
 Stage 4B The cancer has spread to organs further from the cervix, such as the lungs, liver or bone.
-Your data and the cancer registry When you are diagnosed with cancer, some information about you, your cancer diagnosis and your treatment is collected by a cancer registry.
-The information is used to help understand cancer in the UK better.
-This is important for planning and improving health and care services.
-It can be used to ensure that people living with cancer get the best possible care and support.
-Hospitals automatically send information to the cancer registry.
-There are strict rules about how the information is stored. accessed and used.
-Information about health is sensitive, so by law it has to be kept under the highest levels of security.
-If you have any questions, talk to your doctor or nurse.
-If you do not want your information included in the registry, you can contact the cancer registry in your country to opt out (page 141).
+Your data and the cancer registry When you are diagnosed with cancer in the UK, some information about you, your cancer diagnosis and your treatment is collected in a cancer registry.
+This is used to plan and improve health and care services.
+Your hospital will usually give this information to the registry automatically.
+There are strict rules to make sure the information is kept safely and securely.
+It will only be used for your direct care or for health and social care planning and research.